RoutEasy/routeasy-node-project/README.md

 $ npm install
 ```

+## Setup Your Credentials
+To run this project you might have a RoutEasy account.
+Then you need to setup your credentials inside `config.json` file.

 ## Running Your Application
 After the install process is over, you'll be able to run the application.
 Just run node: